Top 5 Trails for Summer Hiking in the Smokies

 5. Grotto Falls

-is another popular waterfall hike in the Smokies during the summer!
-To get the to falls, you’ll follow Trillium Gap Trail through an old-growth hemlock forest.
+Grotto Falls is another popular waterfall hike in the Smokies during the summer!
+To get to the falls, you’ll follow Trillium Gap Trail through an old-growth hemlock forest.
 It’s a 2.6-mile round-trip hike to the waterfall and back.
 What’s so great about this hike is that the trail actually runs behind the 25-foot-high waterfall!
 It’s perfect for hiking in the summer because of the cool, moist environment around the falls.
 Kids love being up close to the waterfall and seeing all the salamanders near the falls!

 After going white water rafting in the Smoky Mountains, go for a hike on one of these popular trails for summer hiking in the Smokies!
 Browse all our rafting trips to start planning your summer adventure today.